 How do we teach both the head AND the heart?

-That’s the balance we have to achieve as religious educators.
+As religious educators, we must achieve a balance between the head and the heart.
 Teaching just the head won’t do.
 We want our students to enter into a relationship with Jesus Christ and learn accept his love while attempting to love him back.

 As St. John Paul II wrote about catechesis: